Thailand Digital Nomad Visa Guide (2024)

 Until the reform of the bureaucratic system, a digital nomad who has a work visa for Thailand needs to get used to the following:

-• Lack of cross-agency teamwork.
+• Lack of cross-agency teamwork,

-• Ineffective e-service and e-government platforms.
+• Ineffective e-service and e-government platforms, and

 These things can be frustrating and significantly slow down every process of getting public service or registration.